No Products in the Cart

 Customizable and Spacious: The combination of two twin XL beds into a king bed offers ample space for couples while also ensuring individual, tailored adjustments on each side of the bed.

 Bedding Compatibility: Finding bedding for two twin XLs is easier than for two twin-size mattress configurations.
-King-sized bedding, such as a king frame, king-size fitted sheet, and king-size mattress topper, can fit effortlessly on a two twin XL mattress setup.
+King-sized bedding, such as a king frame, king-size fitted sheet, and king-size mattress topper, can fit effortlessly on two twin XL mattress setup.

 Heavier to Transport: Twin XL mattresses can be slightly bulkier to move compared to standard twin mattresses.